Tantawy555/xq/README.md

   - If it proves to be scalable for other purposes without compromising efficiency, it may be possible to support use cases other than microblogging.
 - Allows multiple messages to be combined into a single request to reduce overhead.

-Note that this protocol is intended to be used primarily for Misskey-to-Misskey communication for efficiency, but any software with a similar concept to Misskey should be able to use it.
+**Note that this protocol is intended to be used primarily for Misskey-to-Misskey communication for efficiency, but any software with a similar concept to Misskey should be able to use it.**

+This repository contains specification documentation and .proto definitions.